brunodzogovic/jenkins/README.md

-# jenkins
+# Jenkins
-Custom Jenkins image that executes Docker runtime inside the container for running on various host OS distros
+Dockerfile that builds a custom Jenkins image that executes Docker runtime inside the container for running on various host OS distros